Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   # kernel.oops_limit = 10             # Reboot on excessive oopses.
 DO NOT enable warn/oops limits on desktop (can cause random reboots)

   # === COMPATIBILITY HARDENING ===
-  kernel.unprivileged_bpf_disabled=1   # MUST BE 0 for Games/Tracing.
-Block unprivileged BPF exploits (Use sudo for tracing) kernel.modules_disabled=0            # MUST BE 0 for eGPU/WiFi (Default is fine, but ensures we don't accidentally disable it)
+  # kernel.unprivileged_bpf_disabled=1 # Block unprivileged BPF exploits (use sudo for tracing tools if needed).
+Set to 0 only if specific games/anti-cheat require it.
+  # kernel.modules_disabled=0          # MUST BE 0 for eGPU/WiFi (Default is fine, but ensures we don't accidentally disable it).
+Default is 0, no need to set explicitly.

   # === SANDBOXING (Flatpak/Steam) ===
   user.max_user_namespaces=32768       # REQUIRED for sandboxing (Flatpak, Steam, Chrome)